triposorbust/fractal-graph/README.md

 Copyright &copy; 2013, [Andy Chiang][3].
 All rights reserved.

-This software is distrubted under the MIT License.
+This software is distributed under the MIT License.